orbcorp/orb-java/README.md

 You can use `orb.webhooks().verifySignature(body, headers, secret?)` or `orb.webhooks().unwrap(body, headers, secret?)`, both of which will raise an error if the signature is invalid.

-Note that the "body" parameter must be the raw JSON string sent from the server (do not parse it first).
+Note that the `body` parameter must be the raw JSON string sent from the server (do not parse it first).
 The `.unwrap()` method can parse this JSON for you.

 ---